List of JoJo's Bizarre Adventure characters: Part 1: Phantom Blood

-Erina Pendleton (c.1869-1950) is a girl from Jonathan's town and eventual love interest.
+Erina Joestar (née Pendleton) (c.
+1869–1950) is a girl from Jonathan's town and eventual love interest.
 Erina and Jonathan begin a romantic relationship but it is ruined when Dio forcefully kisses her.
 This causes Jonathan to brutally retaliate against Dio.
 After the Joestar mansion burns down, Jonathan reunites with Erina when she tends to his wounds and they resume their relationship.
 After Dio is defeated, they marry each other.
 However, on their honeymoon ship is ambushed by Dio.
 Dio fatally wounds Jonathan and he begs a pregnant Erina to save herself and an orphan girl and both survive the explosion.
 After her son George dies and Lisa Lisa is forced to flee, Erina becomes the sole guardian of her grandson Joseph Joestar.
 She dies due to natural causes after the events of Battle Tendency.

 In Japanese, she is voiced by Ayako Kawasumi in the anime, Aya Hisakawa in the 2006 video game, and Nana Mizuki in the 2007 film.
 In English, she is voiced by Michelle Ruff.